-For long-term disability, the actuary should recognize the specific impacts that recovery, mortality, and government offsets have on tabular factors.
+The actuary should recognize the specific impacts that recovery, mortality, and government offsets may have on tabular factors.

-The tabular method is not appropriate for estimating unknown claims.
+The tabular method is not appropriate by itself for estimating unreported claims.

 When the tabular method is used, the actuary should consider whether an additional adjustment is necessary to reflect unreported incurred claims.